 Non-employee Board members are eligible to participate in an automatic stock option grant program pursuant to the 1995 Stock Option Plan.
 Non-employee directors are granted an option for 10,000 shares of Common Stock upon their initial election or appointment to the Board and an option for 2,000 shares of Common Stock on the date of each annual meeting of Atlantic for those non-employee directors continuing to serve after that meeting.
-Pursuant to the automatic stock option grant program, Atlantic granted the following options, each with an exercise price equal to the fair market value of the Common Stock on the date of the grant: to each of Drs.
-Iwaki and Fildes and Mr. Kanzer on August 28, 1998, an option for 2,000 shares of Common Stock at an exercise price of \$2.313 per share; to Mr. Cleary on December 17, 1998, an option for 10,000 shares of Common Stock at an exercise price of \$1.656 per share; to each of Dr. Rudick and Mr. Zotos on May 18, 1999, an option for 10,000 shares of Common Stock at an exercise price of \$1.25 per share.
+Pursuant to the automatic stock option grant program, Atlantic granted the following options, each with an exercise price equal to the fair market value of the Common Stock on the date of to 2,000 shares of Common Stock at an exercise price of \$2.313 per share; to Mr. Cleary on December 17, 1998, an option for 10,000 shares of Common Stock at an exercise price of \$1.656 per share; to each of Dr. Rudick and Mr. Zotos on May 18, 1999, an option for 10,000 shares of Common Stock at an exercise price of \$1.25 per share.

-Board members are reimbursed for reasonable expenses incurred in connection with attendance at meetings of the Board and of Committees of the Board
+Board members are reimbursed for reasonable expenses incurred in connection with attendance at meetings of the Board and of Committees of the Board.

 Each employee of Atlantic who is also a director of Atlantic does not receive any additional compensation for his service on the Board.
 Currently, none of the nominees to the Board is an Atlantic employee.
-Each of Mr. Kanzer, Dr. Rudick and Mr. Zotos is currently a director of each of Atlantic's three subsidiaries, Optex, Channel and Gemini Technologies, Inc., ("Gemini") and receives as compensation for so serving \$2,000 per year per subsidiary plus \$250 per board meeting attended.

 Dr. Rudick has entered into a consulting agreement dated as of May 18, 1999, with Optex pursuant to which he receives \$6,000 a month in compensation.
-In June 1999, Mr. Zotos performed consulting services for Channel for which he received \$2,500, and he may perform further such services from time to time in the future.
+In June 1999, Mr. Zotos performed consulting services for Channel and may do so from time to time in the future.